SYDNEY SCIENCE FORUM

 Venue: Eastern Avenue Auditorium

-Faculty of Veterinary Science, the University of Sydney
+Faculty of Agriculture and Environment, the University of Sydney

 *While the lecture is free, seat bookings are essential as places are limited.
 To make a booking, complete the online booking form or email with your name, the names of the lectures you wish to attend, and number of seats required (limited to 5 per booking except for school groups).
 Bookings can also be made by calling (02) 9351 3021 between 10am and 3pm.